MouseLand/facemap/README.md

 ### Logo
 Logo was designed by Atika Syeda and [Tzuhsuan Ma](https://github.com/tzhma).

+### Video tutorial
+Please follow the [video tutorial](https://www.youtube.com/watch?v=aO_kXkOuadg) for instructions on how to use Facemap or read the instructions below.

 ## Installation

 If you have an older `facemap` environment you can remove it with `conda env remove -n facemap` before creating a new one.